dotnet/systemweb-adapters/docs/remote-authentication/remote-authentication.md

 ### ASP.NET app configuration

-First, the ASP.NET app needs configured to add the authentication endpoint.
+First, the ASP.NET app needs to be configured to add the authentication endpoint.
 This is done by calling the `AddRemoteAuthentication` extension method on the `ISystemWebAdapterBuilder`:

 ```CSharp
 Application.AddSystemWebAdapters()